Abaljerind/profile-card-component/README.md

 ### Useful resources

 - [TailwindCSS](https://tailwindcss.com/) - This helped me to do the styling more easy.
-I really liked this bootstrap and will use it going forward.
+I really liked this framework and will use it going forward.
 - [Vercel](https://vercel.com) - This is an amazing website which helped me to upload my website into the internet.
-I'd recommend it to anyone still learning to use this website.
+I'd recommend it to anyone who is still learning to use this website.

 ## Author